hernanmd/BioSmalltalk/README.md

 # Installation

-There are several ways to install the **BioSmalltalk**.
-At minimum, you need a working Pharo virtual image installed in your system.
+There are several ways to install **BioSmalltalk**.
+At minimum, you need a working Pharo virtual image installed in a system.
 Check the [Pharo website](http://www.pharo.org) for installation information regarding the Pharo Open-Source system.
 Once Pharo is launched you have the following installation options:

 ## Installation Matrix